BaoAdrian/cloud-iot-api/dev/README.md

 ```

 It will then prompt for the password and should end up inside the interactive shell for the mysql database.

-# Web Application Description

-This web applicatin is orchestrated by a series of python scripts that generate HTML for our various simulators.
-We begin our application with the `welcome.py` script which can be accessible by searching `http://<Public DNS>/cgi-bin/welcome.py`.
-This will present a webpage to the user with the 4 IoT interface simulators detailed below.

-## on-off.py

-This web page is the simplest of the simulators as it presents the user with a Scalable Vector Graphic (SVG) of a lightbulb in which the user can click a button to turn the lightbulb on and off.
-As will all of the simulators, this python scripts interfaces with the shared RDS DB Instance to query/update the specific `power` table inside of our MySQL Database.

-## color-table.py

-Our ultimate goal was to configure rgb settings for various devices that support those configurations so that is where color-table comes in.
-It will present the user with a 3x3 table of color configurations, one of which is randomly generated each time the page is loaded.
-The application will let the user press any button in the table and change the SVG to reflect that new color.
-It interfaces with the database, similar to the `on-off.py` script but instead, carries additional attributes: red, green, and blue.
-These range from 0 to 255 and control the `fill:rgb()` tag for the SVG.

-## sliders.py

-Under construction

-## house-simulator.py

-This simulator presents the user with an SVG of a house with five windows.
-Each window has its own `location` attribute that is used to interface with that specific "device".
-It simulates the idea of an application that can interface with a wide network of devices, it only requires the user to state which `location` they wish to target and what RGB configurations they would like to update.
-Performs the corresponding SQL operations depending on the HTTP variables that are passed through the URL using the HTML form.